microsoft/AzureTRE/docs/azure-tre-overview/shared-services/nexus.md

 ## Network requirements

-Nexus Shared Service requires access to the following resources outside of the Azure TRE VNET.
+Nexus Shared Service requires access to resources outside of the Azure TRE VNET.
 These are set as part of the firewall provisioning pipeline via explicit allow on [Service Tags](https://docs.microsoft.com/en-us/azure/virtual-network/service-tags-overview) or URLs.
 Notice that since Nexus Shared Service is running on an App Service, the outgoing exceptions are made for the calls coming out of the Web App Subnet.

 | Service Tag / Destination | Justification |
 | --- | --- |